wakgill/mkg/_posts/2020-06-03-atlantis-news.md

 And so, starting with the SR1 forums, which had not been taken down by the raid (to help the mole?
 I wondered at the time), I began scraping all the new markets, doing so weekly and sometimes daily starting in December 2013.
 These are the results.

+## Missing

+I discovered during the research that I'm likely missing several later newsletter issues.
+Roy Halliday, the source, wrote that he stopped subscribing in 1971.
+Unfortunately I cannot know how many issues I'm missing or their importance.
+The newsletter ends sometime after 1971.

 [“Atlantis I Is Launched”,](https://drive.google.com/file/d/1U-vpUeVBde4BRH8JHaF4C3Bxu8owvQ1X/view?usp=sharing) Keating & Stanley 1972:

 >"Stage One of Operation Atlantis has been initiated," said the smiling Mr. Stiefel, "and now there exists a small spot on the surface of the globe where anyone who believes in individual liberty can find others who sharer his feelings and who are actively working to bring about a new, free society."